 But Biokleen doesn’t perform well in high-efficiency washing machines—there were some stains left after washing.
 I also couldn’t find any cruelty-free certifications on their website, which is a major red flag, and their packaging is made of recyclable plastics.
 Unfortunately, the brand doesn’t give anything back to society, either.

 Ecover’s claims that they’re plant-based and eco-friendly aren’t legitimate because of methylisothiazolinone in their ingredients.
 This compound is highly toxic to the environment.
 Also, the packaging was a mess, not to mention the big plastic jugs, which are not eco-friendly.

-14. Nature Clean Laundry Powder
+14. Nature Clean Laundry Detergent

 Nature Clean performed well, but it’s harsh on sensitive skin.
 It turns out they also use methylisothiazolinone, which may cause an allergic reaction, yet they still claim to be hypoallergenic.
 The ingredients are certified vegan, but I’m not so sure about the cruelty-free part.